buildpacks/rfcs/text/0000-multiarch-builders-and-package.md

 > Pack will assume the binaries are appropriate for the given target platform, what the flag is doing is expose a mechanism
 > to update the metadata present in the OCI config file

-what about creating a multi-arch image for several target platforms?
+what about creating a multi-platform image for several targets?

 ```bash
 pack buildpack package <buildpack> --config ./package.toml --publish --target linux/arm64 --target linux/amd64